EPW80/Budget-Tracker/README.md

 # Budget Tracker
+Giving users a fast and easy way to track their money is important but allowing them to access that information at any time is even more important.
 A budget tracker app that allows the user to add expenses and make deposits while giving the user a money balance.
 The app is available offline and will still have full functionality.

 [Heroku Deployment](https://shrouded-citadel-92853.herokuapp.com/)